Usage & Examples

 A toolbar button

-var _btn_console = new EchoChamberButton("btn_console");
+var _btn_console = new EchoChamberButton("btn_console")

-owner.ui_root.ShowToast("Console opened", 1200);
+ui_root.ShowToast("Console opened", 1200);

 }));